Jackie Chan: Legacy

 Chan has received global recognition for his film acting and stunt work.
 His accolades include the Innovator Award from the American Choreography Awards and a lifetime achievement award from the Taurus World Stunt Awards.
 He has stars on the Hollywood Walk of Fame and the Hong Kong Avenue of Stars.
-In addition, Chan has also been honoured by placing his hand and footprints at Grauman's Chinese Theatre.
-Despite considerable box office success in Asia, Chan's Hollywood films have been criticised with regard to their action choreography.
+In addition, Chan has also been honored by placing his hand and footprints at Grauman's Chinese Theatre.
+Despite considerable box office success in Asia, Chan's Hollywood films have been criticized with regard to their action choreography.
 Reviewers of Rush Hour 2, The Tuxedo, and Shanghai Knights noted the toning down of Chan's fighting scenes, citing less intensity compared to his earlier films.
 The comedic value of his films is questioned; some critics stating that they can be childish at times.
 Chan was awarded the Order of the British Empire (MBE) in 1989 and the Silver Bauhinia Star (SBS) in 1999.

 When American filmmaker Quentin Tarantino presented Chan with the Lifetime Achievement Award at the 1995 MTV Movie Awards, Tarantino described Chan as "one of the best filmmakers the world has ever known" and "one of the greatest physical comedians since sound came into film."

+In 2001, he was inducted into the Martial Arts History Museum Hall of Fame.

+He was also awarded an honorary black belt by the World Karate Federation, along with his Karate Kid: Legends co-star Ralph Macchio during the film's New York premiere in 2025.